 In 2002 Katie was violently assaulted.
 She was only 18-years-old and a freshman in college.
 She was too humiliated to speak about what happened, even with her family.
 Katie switched schools and tried to move on with her life.
 But the scars of the trauma festered in her soul.
 She withdrew from family and friends, developed an eating disorder, and lost so much weight that her health was in danger.
 Finally Katie told others her sad story.
 And after a year of prayer and counseling, she began to overcome her pain.

 Katie’s father, Rick, was fighting his own battle.
 He wanted retaliation.
 Rick was obsessed with revenge and planned to kill the man who hurt his daughter.
-Every day he got up, went to work, and thought about the plan, then he’d try to forget about it.
+Every day he got up, went to work, and thought about his spiteful plan, then he’d try to forget about it.
 At night Rick tried to sleep, but he dreamed about the plan.
 He was going to wait in the campus parking lot with his rifle until the young man walked by.
-And then—bang!
+And then—Bang!

 Rick stopped polishing the gun and laid it down.
 He opened his arms and Thomas wrapped his arms around his Dad, tight as a cobra.
 Rick thought: My son’s love is stronger than my hatred.
 Thomas knocked down my rage, like a sledgehammer breaking a wall, chip by chip.
 Rick prayed, “Sweet Jesus, what have I been thinking?
 My job with Thomas is not finished.
 Forgive me.
 Thomas isn’t raised yet.
 If I go to jail, he won’t have a father.
 God, help me.
 Forgive me my sins, as I forgive the boy who sinned against us.”
 Rick locked up his gun and made a choice to forgive.
 He prayed, “Lord, help me let go of this hate.
 It’s killing me.
 I came so close.”3

 Lesson: All of us have been hurt, beloved.
-Some of us more than others.
+Some more than others.
 All of us have been hurt and we will be hurt again.
 It goes with living in a fallen world.
 And we all have the same choice Rick did: Hate and get even; or forgive as Christ has first forgiven us.
-That’s what Jesus-like love does.
+That’s what Jesus-like love does in us and through us.

 On the cross, Christ prayed for His murderers and their accomplices, “Father, forgive them, for they do not know what they are doing.”